 I aspire to be like Ruth Bader Ginsburg.
 Here’s why:

-She is a pragmatic, thoughtful disrupter, who does not waiver on values and always commits to the hard work of understanding all sides of an issue.
+She was a pragmatic, thoughtful disrupter, who did not waiver on values and always committed to the hard work of understanding all sides of an issue.
 If there is one thing that we must appreciate in conversations about improving education, it is nuance and the courage to challenge the status quo.

 Why I love my job:

 I am a true believer in the power of relationships and collective voice.
 I always joke, “every friend was once a stranger” but in this work, it is really true.
 The best part of my job are the relationships I have formed with other moms throughout Denver – fighting alongside them as they demand that all children have access to a high-quality public school.